 - Do not forget the mental stress that comes with competitive sports and marathon/ultra-marathon participation.

 - Finally, seek GP and specialist help early.

 How can London Doctors Clinic help you?

-We are private general practice clinic based in convenient locations within central London providing multiple services.
+We are a private general practice clinic based in convenient locations within central London providing multiple services.
 From general practice with walk in clinic same day appointments, through to diagnostics and same-day blood tests with results sent via email.
 We have access to referring you to local same-day X-ray service and other imaging departments and we can refer you to see a Rheumatologist or Orthopaedic Surgeon as well.
 Should you be unfortunate enough to have to miss work, university, or school, we can assess you and offer an appropriate Medical Certificate or Sick Note.

 Joint pain can be simple or complex it is always best not wait for things to get worse.
-Come and see us for an early assessment to make sure
+Come and see us for an early assessment to make sure.

 Article written by Dr Tashiya A Mirando, General Practitioner